natebosch/dartdeps/README.md

 ## latest

-Finds the latest version of a package published to pub and emits a carrot constraint.
+Finds the latest version of a package published to pub and emits a caret constraint.
 The patch version is stripped to follow best practices for dependencies.